-Meineke Uses The Yext Knowledge Engine to Fuel Easier and More Personal Customer Engagements for Franchisees
+Meineke Uses The Yext to Drive Easier Search Discoverability and More Customers

 To say that Meineke has grown since its inception would be an understatement.
 The brand began in 1972 as a single shop with a single product — mufflers — and has gone on to become a global network of 900+ locally-owned, full-service car repair shops.
 What sets it apart from the competition, and has helped it to expand so quickly, is the attention the company gives to customer experience.
 “The Meineke business really focuses on ensuring that we are able to provide convenient locations — and a full suite of services — and then make it really easy for customers to find and engage with those locations,” says Matt Labuda, Director of Digital Marketing for Driven Brands, which owns Meineke.

-Local search has become a natural extension of the convenience that the company seeks to provide customers.
-"Mobile is an increasingly important part of our business," explains Labuda, "which is why we’ve begun to invest in new technologies that allow consumers to find us easily through mobile devices.
+Easy search experiences and improved visibility in local search have become natural extensions of the convenience that the company seeks to provide customers.
+“Mobile is an increasingly important part of our business,” explains Labuda, “which is why we’ve begun to invest in new technologies that allow consumers to find us easily through mobile devices.
 For example, we’ve recently re-launched the Meineke mobile app.
 A large percentage of visitors to Meineke.com are now accessing it via mobile.
-Redesigning the app is a way to ensure we provide as many convenient engagement points with consumers through mobile as possible."
+Redesigning the app is a way to ensure we provide as many convenient engagement points with consumers through mobile as possible.”

-According to Google, local searches are growing 50% faster than mobile searches overall, and for Meineke this spells a major need for accurate and consistent online digital knowledge.
+According to Google, local searches are growing 50% faster than mobile searches overall, and for Meineke this spells a major need for accurate and consistent online brand information.
 The company settled on Yext as the right solution.

-Meineke uses Yext Listings to manage the public facts about its brand.
-The Yext Knowledge Engine enables brands like Meineke to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.
+Meineke uses Yext to manage the public facts about its brand.
+Yext enables brands like Meineke to manage the information about their brand across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 “Yext was something I inherited when I arrived at Meineke,” says Labuda.
 “But I knew of it prior to joining.
 I actually worked with Yext in a previous role, at a marketing agency in Cleveland.
 So I was happy to find out that we had an agreement with Yext to clean up and maintain listings.”

-In a one year period since launching with Yext Listings, Meineke saw its online presence improve exponentially.
-With over 45,000 live listings, the company increased its overall listings presence by 64%.
+In a one year period after launch with Yext, Meinke saw its online presence improve exponentially.
+The company increased its overall listing presence with 45,000+ live listings.
 38,000+ addresses and 34,000+ phone numbers were corrected, and Labuda has also added 446,000+ photos and updated 407,000+ business descriptions.
-Yext created ~17,000 listings which generated 23% incremental impressions volume for Meineke locations which previously did not exist.
+Yext created ~17,000 listings which generated strong incremental impressions volume for Meineke locations which previously did not exist.

 Meineke primarily uses Yext at a corporate level to make life easier for franchise owners.
 It ensures clean and consistent real-time data across listings channels so that Meineke customers can easily find a shop when they are looking for one.
 Yext has created and now manages Meineke local Facebook pages for all locations, has merged and deleted duplicate pages, and links each store page to the brand page to facilitate native graph search.
 It syncs store-specific data to each store page and sets page restrictions for user generated content while tracking store page activity including posts, comments, ‘Likes,’ ‘Were Here’ check-ins, and Talking About This.